johnataylor/spacyage/README.md

 # spacyage
-Experiments with building Bots with SpaCy
+Experiments with building Bots with [SpaCy](https://spacy.io/)

 You will need Python and Node.
 And you will need the Bot Framework Emulator.
+This is an application of the [Bot Builder Framework](https://github.com/Microsoft/botbuilder-python).

 ## Install Spacy